scijs/ndarray/README.md

 The stride of the typed array

 ### `get(i,j,k,...)`
-Retrieves an element from the array
+Retrieves an element from the array.

 ### `set(i,j,k,..., v)`
 Sets an element in the array to value `v`